Thursday, 8 June 2023

 The 'tourist train'

-From the station we climbed about one of the tourist trains which took us to Corte’s historical museum which sits at the base of the old fortifications, the Citadella di Corti.
+From the station we climbed aboard one of the tourist trains which took us to Corte’s historical museum which sits at the base of the old fortifications, the Citadella di Corti.
 We had an audio guide, but it was unfathomable, so Lindsay and I headed for the ramparts high on a rocky outcrop.
 We wandered where we liked – it was quite wonderful with magnificent views out over the countryside (when you could get near and see over the walls).
-We walked all over the old fortifications with its tall citadel.
-We explored every tunnel and staircase, and once into the citadel itself we poked into every open doorway and climbed up and down from kitchens and guard houses to the ‘long drop’.
+We walked all over the old fortifications with its tall citadel and explored every tunnel and staircase.
+Once into the citadel itself we poked into every open doorway and climbed up and down from kitchens and guardhouses to the ‘long drop’.
 I will leave you to browse a small collection of photos I took - it was so wonderful.

 We took a passage which promised to take us to the ramparts

-Wild flowers were scattered here and there and along the walls themselves
+Wildflowers were growing here and there and along the walls themselves

 Succulents spilled over the walls in places